 Does Vitamin C Serum Cause Purging?

-- Expert Opinions: Dermatologists and skin care specialists often offer their perspectives on the relationship between vitamin C serum and purging.
-Some believe purging is normal when starting a new skincare product, while others contend it’s not a frequent side effect.
+- Expert Opinions: Specialist Dermatologists and skincare specialists discuss vitamin C serum and purging.
+Some say purging is a common side effect of using a new skincare product, whereas others don’t.

 How to Prevent Purging with Vitamin C Serum?

 The skin care community debates purging with vitamin C-based serums, so it’s crucial to know the risks and how to prevent them.
 There are ways to reduce the risk of purging when using this serum.